 340B HEALTH BOARD ELECTS FOUR NEW MEMBERS

-WASHINGTON, D.C., MAY 12, 2020— The Board of Directors of 340B Health has elected four new members representing hospitals and health systems participating in the 340B drug pricing program.
+WASHINGTON, D.C.— The Board of Directors of 340B Health has elected four new members representing hospitals and health systems participating in the 340B drug pricing program.
 The new members will serve a three-year term.

 Karen L. Bowling is Vice President of Care Delivery and Transformation for WVU Medicine, headquartered in Morgantown, W.Va., and the President and CEO of Summersville Regional Medical Center and Braxton County Memorial Hospital.
 Prior to this position, she was Cabinet Secretary of the West Virginia Department of Health and Human Resources (DHHR), where she shepherded an expansion of the state’s Medicaid program.
 Before that, she held a variety of direct care and leadership positions in health care and education.
 Her career started as an emergency room nurse in a small rural hospital in Wyoming County.